-- 1. Standalone Mode: In this mode, both Apps are deployed and configured on the same machine. - 2.
-Distributed Mode: In this mode, deployment is done as described in the picture below.
+METHOD DESCRIPTION Standalone Mode In this mode, both Apps are deployed and configured on the same machine.
+Distributed Mode In this mode, deployment is done as described in the image below.

-Figure 3: Deployment of Splunk App in Distributed Environment
+Deployment of Splunk App in Distributed Environment

-For a distributed environment with a cluster of search heads, you will need to configure the ThreatQuotient Add-on App on the master node, and use the Splunk App deployer to propagate that configuration to all nodes.
+For a distributed environment with a cluster of search heads, you will need to configure the ThreatQuotient Add-on App on the master node and use the Splunk App deployer to propagate that configuration to all nodes.

 For the heavy forwarder, it is not recommended that you deploy the Add-on app on a cluster, since the data extraction takes place with a custom script, and works the best with a single node.
+See the Advanced Configuration section for more details regarding heavy forwarders.